cds-snc/digital-canada-ca/content/en/blog/posts/retrospective-on-energuide-api.md

 ---
-title: "Retrospective on the EnerGuide API: a lot of “firsts” and lessons learned"
+title: 'Retrospective on the EnerGuide API: a lot of “firsts” and lessons learned'
+description: >-
-description: "As our partnership with NRCan on the EnerGuide API winds down, the CDS product team held a retrospective to reflect on our experience, accomplishments and lessons learned. "
+  As our partnership with NRCan on the EnerGuide API winds down, the CDS product team held a retrospective to reflect on our experience, accomplishments and lessons learned.
-author: Jennifer Fletcher, Partnerships
+author: 'Jennifer Fletcher, Partnerships'
-date: 2018-04-25 09:00:00 -0400
+date: '2018-04-25 09:00:00 -0400'
-image: /img/cds/blog-energuide-retro.jpg
+image: /img/cds/blog/blog-energuide-retro.jpg
+image-alt: >-
-image-alt: Seven members of the team are seated around a table.
+  Seven members of the team are seated around a table.
 They are looking at two people standing at the front of the room grouping post-it notes on on the whiteboard.
-translationKey: "retrospective-on-energuide-api"
+translationKey: retrospective-on-energuide-api
+thumb: /img/cds/blog/thumb/blog-energuide-retro.jpg
+processed: 1550507384359
 ---

 As our partnership with NRCan on the EnerGuide API winds down, the CDS product team held a retrospective to reflect on our experience, accomplishments and lessons learned.